verbb/formie/docs/guides/fields/dynamic-option-sources-in-practice.md

 At submit time, Formie validates against the resolved list and stores **value and label** so notifications stay accurate if the predefined list changes later.

-## Integration — follow connected provider data
+## Integration — Follow Connected Provider Data

 Use **Integration** when options should track a connected service: